snnbotchway/nalo-contacts-api/README.md

 - To proceed, install postgresql from https://www.postgresql.org/download/
 - Run pgAdmin and connect to one server.
 You can use a local server or create a remote one on `https://www.elephantsql.com/`
 - Right-click the server, click properties and note down the connection details.
 If you used the remote server, get the connection details from elephantsql.
-- Create a database as well
+- Create a database as well.

 ## Gmail Config
 To enable automated mail sending in Django, we are required to set up a google account to do so.